 Breakfast is usually not to be skipped when pitta is elevated.
 Workable choices are sweet, high in carbohydrates, and yet offer sustained energy.
 Consider:

-A hearty fruit salad (apples, pears, red grapes, and blueberries), garnished with raisins and shredded coconut.
+- A hearty fruit salad (apples, pears, red grapes, and blueberries) garnished with raisins and shredded coconut.
 This lighter meal will probably work better in the warmer months than in the dead of winter.

-An egg white and vegetable omelet, served with avocado and whole grain toast.
+- An egg white and vegetable omelet, served with avocado and whole grain toast.

 Ideally, lunch is the main meal of the day, meaning it’s the largest and the most nourishing.
 A wide variety of appropriate grains, beans, and vegetables are great building blocks for lunch, and can be complimented with suitable meats, if you eat them.
 Try something like:

-Whole wheat pasta, pesto, and fresh vegetables (like bell peppers, broccoli, carrots, celery, green beans, mushrooms, zucchini, or black olives).
+- Whole wheat pasta, pesto, and fresh vegetables (like bell peppers, broccoli, carrots, celery, green beans, mushrooms, zucchini, or black olives).
 Garnish the pasta with crumbled chèvre, olive oil, and cilantro.
 Serve with a small green salad and soup.

 Dinner is ideally a bit smaller and lighter than lunch, but it also needs to sustain pitta’s active metabolism.
-A simple but nourishing meal, or a slightly smaller serving of lunch can work well.
+A simple but nourishing meal or a slightly smaller serving of lunch can work well.
 Try:

-Mung dal with roasted asparagus and basmati rice.
+- Green mung beans with dill, paired with roasted asparagus and basmati rice.

-Veggie (or Turkey) Burgers with sautéed mushrooms, goat cheese, lettuce, avocado, and a side of home fries.
+- Veggie (or turkey) burgers with sautéed mushrooms, goat cheese, lettuce, avocado, and a side of home fries.